trufflesecurity/trufflehog/hack/docs/Adding_Detectors_Internal.md

 2. Implement the `Versioner` interface.
 [GitHub example implementation.](/pkg/detectors/github/v1/github_old.go#L22)

+3. Add a 'version' field in ExtraData for both existing and new detector versions.

-3. Update the existing detector in DefaultDetectors in `/pkg/engine/defaults.go`
+4. Update the existing detector in DefaultDetectors in `/pkg/engine/defaults.go`

-4. Proceed from step 3 of [Creating a new Secret Scanner](#creating-a-new-secret-scanner)
+5. Proceed from step 3 of [Creating a new Secret Scanner](#creating-a-new-secret-scanner)

 ### Creating a new Secret Scanner